mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 Mateusz got interested in the physical units subject while contributing to the [@LK8000] Tactical Flight Computer Open Source project over 10 years ago.
-The project's code was far from being "safe" in the C++ sense and this is when Mateusz started to explore alternatives.
+The project's code was far from being "safe" in the C++ sense, and this is when Mateusz started to explore alternatives.

-Through the next years he tried to use several existing solutions which always were far from being user-friendly so he also tried to write a better framework a few times from scratch by himself.
+Through the following years, he tried to use several existing solutions, which were always far from being user-friendly, so he also tried to write a better framework a few times from scratch by himself.

 Finally, with the availability of brand new Concepts TS in the gcc-7, the [@MP-UNITS] project was created.
-It was designed with the safety and user-experience in mind.
-After many years of working on the project, the [@MP-UNITS] library is probably the most modern and complete solution on the C++ market.
+It was designed with safety and user experience in mind.
+After many years of working on the project, the [@MP-UNITS] library is probably the most modern and complete solution in the C++ market.

-Through the last years Mateusz put a lot of effort to build a community around physical units.
-He provided lot's of talks and workshops on this subject on various C++ conferences.
+Through the last few years, Mateusz has put much effort into building a community around physical units.
+He provided many talks and workshops on this subject at various C++ conferences.
-He also approached the authors of other actively maintained libraries to get their feedback and invite to work together to find and agree on the best solution possible for the C++ language.
+He also approached the authors of other actively maintained libraries to get their feedback and invited them to work together to find and agree on the best solution for the C++ language.
 This paper is the result of those actions.

 ## Dominik Berner